 The LGPS is a funded defined-benefit plan, with the assets held in separate funds administered by Tameside Local Authority.
-The total contribution made for the year ended 31 July 2022 was £1,619k, of which employer's contributions totalled £1,190k with a further £429k relating to employees' contributions.
-The agreed contribution rates until 2023 is 20.2% for employers and range from 5.8% to 12.5% cent for employees, depending on salary.
+The total contribution made for the year ended 31 July 2023 was £1,862k, of which employer's contributions totalled £1,414k with a further £448k relating to employees' contributions.
+The agreed contribution rates in 2023 are 20.2% for employers and range from 5.8% to 12.5% cent for employees, depending on salary.